fabianschwab/ic-ce-mvp-infrastructure/README.md

 Important:

-1. Your IBM account must be connected to the IBM GitHub.
+1. Your IBM account must be connected to the git services you use.
+[See your connected services here](https://cloud.ibm.com/devop/git).
-2. Change the Container Registry Plan
+2. Change the Container Registry Plan if your images are bigger than 1 GB.

-Limitations:
+Open Issues:

-1. Git needs to by IBM Whitewater
+[ ] No git token at the moment.
-2. No git token at the moment so no service api key only account api keys, otherwise liking git repos does not work because the service has no access
+[ ] No service api key only account api keys, otherwise linking git repos does not work because the service has no access.

-==> solution could be only use generic git and a need to provide a token to access teh repo.
+[ ] No reverse proxy when exposing multiple services with oauth proxy.

 ## TLDR